TypeStrong/atom-typescript/docs/packages.md

 ### Jumpy
 https://atom.io/packages/jumpy saves a lot of wrist pain.

+### last-cursor-position
+https://atom.io/packages/last-cursor-position Like visual studio go back to previous location.
+Really useful when you do `ctrl+b`.

 ### Find selection
 https://atom.io/packages/find-selection who has time to bring up the find and replace dialog for a quick find word.